-Its tripartite nature (parents only, children only, then the whole family) departed from previous approaches as did the fact that parents put their learning into effect during the 14 sessions - an opportunity to receive immediate feedback from the trainers.
-During parent-child play sessions parents are coached in how to enjoy their children and to reinforce good behaviour.
-At first the accent is on building up the positives before tackling the more incendiary issues of limit-setting and discipline.
-The programme is highly structured with detailed manuals, videos and activities, but also highly interactive and designed to be adapted sensitively to the participating families.
+Its tripartite nature (parents only, children only, then the whole family) departed from previous approaches as did the fact that parents put their learning into effect during the 14 sessions, providing the opportunity for them to receive immediate feedback from the trainers.
+During parent-child play sessions parents are coached in how to enjoy their children and reinforce good behaviour.
+At first the accent is on building up the positives before tackling the more thorny issues of limit-setting and discipline.
+The programme is highly structured with detailed manuals, videos and 'homework' activities, but also very interactive and designed to be adapted sensitively to the participating families.

+The first test

-The first test: parents in drug treatment The approach was first trialed in Salt Lake City on 90 families with parents in outpatient substance abuse treatment.
-Though its findings were convincing enough to generate further federal funding, the study was never fully reported in a scientific journaliii 10 and the accounts we have seem inconsistent.
-Many studies followed but this remains one of the few to have randomised families to the programme, eliminating the risk that the apparent benefits arose simply because families who opted to undergo it differed from those who did not.
+The approach was first trialed in Salt Lake City on 90 families with parents in outpatient substance abuse treatment.
+Though its findings were convincing enough to generate follow-on federal funding, this study was never fully documented in a scientific journal and the reports we have seem inconsistent.
+Its enduring importance is that while many studies followed, it remains one of the few to have deployed a randomised design, eliminating the risk that the benefits were not due to the programme but because families who opted to undergo it differed from those who did not.